What’s Hometown Pride?

 A Holstein avenue is lined with nearly 450 flags, each privately purchased and dedicated to military veterans who have connections to the community.

 A tradition that dates back to the 1930s, Kid Day celebrates the youth of small-town America.
 The event draws kids from across the state for a fun-filled day including a parade, carnival, live music, kid royalty and more.

 The Community Band in Meire Grove, MN

-An Antique Carousel in Story City, IA
+Antique Carousel in Story City, IA

 This 100-year-old, hand-carved wooden carousel is listed on the National Register of Historic Places and was honored by the National Carousel Association.
-It was purchased in 1938 and has nearly 20,000 riders each year.
+It was purchased in 1938 and has nearly 20,000 riders each summer.